animint/animint2/new-designer-manual.md

 Chapter 8 | Publishing your interactive data visualizations on the web.

+animint2 is designed to create interactive graphics.
+Once you have them, you have a bunch of options to publish them.
+The ideal output would be the web but in this chapter all options are covered.
+As a user, you can publish your animint2 graphics:

+* on your personal computer.
+* on gist.github.com and view them on bl.ocks.org.
+* in R Markdown documents.
+* using any web server, including GitHub pages.

 ## Examples & Practice

 Chapter 9 | Examples based in ggplot2